sandialabs/wiretap/README.md

 Now all Wiretap Servers will be bound to listen on port 8080/tcp and proxy connections to your service on port 80/tcp.
 By default this uses IPv6, so make sure any exposed services listening on the Client support IPv6 as well.

-To configure Wiretap to only use IPv4, use the `configure` subcommand's `--disable-ipv6` option.
+To configure Wiretap to only use IPv4, use the `configure` command's `--disable-ipv6` option.

 > [!WARNING]
 > If a Wiretap server process exits or dies for any reason it will not remember ports it was previously exposing.
 You will need to re-expose any ports you configured with this command.